 Malaria is an entirely preventable and treatable disease.
 For just $10, a bed net treated with insecticide can be bought and distributed, with training given on how best to use it.
 Combining bed nets with other simple actions such as spraying homes with insecticides could prevent millions of people from getting sick.
 For those who do become infected with malaria, treatments costing $2 each are highly effective and can dramatically cut deaths.

 As the world moves from the MDGs to the Sustainable Development Goals (SDGs), it is imperative that the fight against malaria continues.
 A range of new tools and promising malaria vaccines currently in development will be critical to counter threats like growing insecticide resistance and a drop in external funding for public health.
-With a coordinated global effort, we can continue to make progress and ensure the virtual elimination of malaria deaths by 2015.
+With a coordinated global effort, we can continue to make progress and ultimately ensure the virtual elimination of malaria deaths.